progit-vi/mkdocs-material-demo/docs/setup/setting-up-site-search.md

-Material for MkDocs provides an excellent, client-side search implementation, omitting the need for the integration of third-party services, which might violate data privacy regulations.
+Material for MkDocs provides an excellent, client-side search implementation, omitting the need for the integration of third-party services, which might be tricky to integrate to be compliant with data privacy regulations.
 Moreover, with some effort, search can be made available [offline][1].

   [1]: #offline-search